 - Less than 100 calories per slice!

-- Low fat and protein packed.
-Just 1g of fat per slice with 6g of protein!
+- Low fat and protein packed with 6g of protein per slice!

 - High in fiber to keep you feeling full and satisfied for hours.